docker-archive/ee-workshop/README.md

 - When you encounter a phrase in between `<` and `>`  you are meant to substitute in a different value.

-	For instance if you see `<dtr domain>` you would actually type something like `ip172-18-0-7-b70lttfic4qg008cvm90.direct.microsoft.play-with-docker.com`
+	For instance if you see `<dtr domain>` you would actually type something like `ip172-18-0-7-b70lttfic4qg008cvm90.direct.ee-workshop.play-with-docker.com`
-	> TODO: update

 - When you see the Linux penguin all the following instructions should be completed in your Linux console